ssdug/CVPZ/README.md

 ### Running Under Docker from PowerShell

+1. Ensure Docker for Windows is running and set to Linux containers.
 1. Open PowerShell.
 1. Change directory into the cloned repository `cd CVPZ`.
 1. Execute the command `scripts\docker_up.ps1 -r -b`.